 Dana Carvey was born in Missoula, Montana, and moved as a child to California.
 After small roles in films, he became a household name as an actor and brilliant impressionist on Saturday Night Live.
 He is best known for his role as Garth from Wayne’s World, largely based on his brother Brad.

 Born in Omaha and lauded as the most successful investor globally, Warren Buffet is often called the Oracle of Omaha.

-In 2005, his estimated net worth was at $44 billion, and by 2021, it grew to $101 billion, making him the 7th wealthiest person in the world.
-He has pledged to donate 99% of his money to nonprofit causes, primarily with The Bill and Melinda Gates Foundation.
+In 2005, his estimated net worth was $44 billion, and by 2021, it grew to $101 billion, making him the 7th wealthiest person in the world.
+He has pledged to donate 99% of his money to nonprofit causes, primarily to The Bill and Melinda Gates Foundation.